AcroCatabro/acrocatabro.github.io/about.md

 ---

 Hello!
-I'm AcroCatabro, but you can just call me Acro 👋 Welcome to my small blog.
+I'm AcroCatabro, but you can just call me Acro 👋 <br>
+Welcome to my small blog.
 Here I share stuff that doesn't fit into microblogs character limit.

 I do 3D environment art for video games for living.
 Aside from work, I usually draw, model and write about my original characters.
 And play video games of course.

 You can find me of various social platforms:

 - [Mastodon](https://mastodon.gamedev.place/@AcroCatabro)
 - [Bluesky](https://bsky.app/profile/acrocatabro.bsky.social)
 - [X/Twitter](https://x.com/Acro_Catabro)